Meet Our Teachers

-Pika is the director of Prince Music Company and has a passion for learning and music education.
+Pika has a passion for learning and music education.
 She believes strongly in the importance of remaining focused during lessons, and practicing at home to achieve optimal results.
-She teaches piano, flute, bass, and cello to students ages five and up.
 She pushes her students, expecting them to perform at their highest level.
 Her teaching methods tend to work best for the highly motivated with parents who encourage routine at-home practice.
 Her lessons are very structured in order to create disciplined musicians.
 She graduated from the University of Minnesota School with a degree in music and also studied jazz in New Orleans, Lousiana.
 Pika has extensive music education, studying in institutions and privately for over twenty years.
-She has taught since 2012 and during that time has put in over 3000 teaching hours.
+She has taught since 2012 and during that time has put in over 5000 teaching hours.

 With over twenty years of experience performing everything from rock and roll to jazz, it goes without saying that Luke loves music and would love to share his wealth of knowledge with you.
 He began playing saxophone and piano at a very young age before discovering that he had a knack for rhythm and quickly became a force to be reckoned with behind the drum set.
 Shortly thereafter he picked up the guitar and a number of other stringed instruments.
 Luke has performed several hundred shows and appeared on about a half dozen records over the past couple of decades, and graduated from the University of Minnesota where he studied music among other things.
 In addition to his zeal for playing music, Luke is passionate about teaching others, especially young people (though he’ll take anybody), and he hopes to spread the joy that music can bring to one’s life.
 He is a patient instructor with the ability to adapt to the needs of his students, and is currently offering drum, guitar, bass guitar, ukulele, and piano lessons.